-Matthies, C., Kowark, T., Richly, K., Uflacker, M., Plattner, H.: ScrumLint: Identifying Violations of Agile Practices Using Development Artifacts.9th International Workshop on Cooperative and Human Aspects of Software Engineering, CHASE 2016, in Conjunction with the 38th International Conference on Software Engineering (ICSE), Austin, Texas, USA (2016).
+Matthies, C., Kowark, T., Richly, K., Uflacker, M., Plattner, H.: ScrumLint: Identifying Violations of Agile Practices Using Development Artifacts.
+Proceedings of the 9th International Workshop on Cooperative and Human Aspects of Software Engineering. bll.
+40–43.
+ACM, New York, NY, USA (2016).

 Haeger, F., Kowark, T., Uflacker, M.: Experience and Knowledge Transfer Through Special Topic Coaching Sessions.
 In: Plattner, H., Meinel, C., en Leifer, L. (reds.)
 Design Thinking Research - Making Design Thinking Foundational. bll.
 187–201 (2015).

 Kowark, T., Plattner, H.: Search Space Reduction for Post-Matching Correspondence Provisioning.
 The 10th International Workshop on Ontology Matching, In Conjunction with the 14th International Semantic Web Conference (ISWC) (2015).